angband/angband/docs/attack.rst

 Ego Gloves:
 -----------
 Gloves of Free Action
-  The wearer of these gloves will find himself resistant to paralyzing attacks as well as some slowing attacks.
-Because of the special nature of these gloves, magic users may wear these gloves without incurring a mana penalty.
+  The wearer of these gloves will be resistant to paralyzing attacks.

 Gloves of Slaying
   These gloves will increase the wearer's fighting ability by boosting the wearer's to-hit and to-dam values.

 Gloves of Agility
   These gloves will increase the wearer's dexterity.
-Because of the special nature of these gloves, magic users may wear these gloves without incurring a mana penalty.

-Gauntlets of Power
+Gloves of Power
-  These spiked gauntlets will boost the wearer's strength as well as the wearer's to-hit and to-dam numbers.
+  These gloves will boost the wearer's strength as well as the wearer's to-hit and to-dam numbers.

 Ego Boots:
 ----------